Honey bees at the hive entrance illustrating a UK colony health triage tool for beekeepers

 Can beginners use the colony health triage tool?

-Yes.
-It is designed to help beginners and hobby beekeepers think through what they are seeing and what to check next, especially when symptoms overlap or the cause is not obvious.
+Yes, but beginners should treat the results as educational guidance only.
+The tool is designed to help beekeepers think through what they are seeing and consider possible next inspection steps, especially when symptoms overlap or the cause is not obvious.

 What kinds of bee colony problems does this page cover?

-The tool covers queen and brood concerns, dead or crawling bees, robbing, feeding and stores issues, comb-building problems, pests and predators, brood disease symptoms, and sudden temperament changes.
+The tool covers possible queen and brood concerns, dead or crawling bees, robbing, feeding and stores issues, comb-building problems, pests and predators, brood disease symptoms, and sudden temperament changes.
+It should be used as guidance only.